edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

 ## <a name="authentication"></a> Authentication

-All requests must have a valid API Key ****in order to successfully call the **NYC 311 Public API**.
-Login to the **NYC API Developers Portal** at [https://api-portal.nyc.gov](https://api-portal.nyc.gov) to obtain an API Key.
+All requests must have a valid API Key in order to successfully call the **NYC 311 Public API**.
+Log in to the **NYC API Developers Portal** at [https://api-portal.nyc.gov](https://api-portal.nyc.gov) to obtain an API Key.

-Pass the API Key to the field `Ocp-Apim-Subscription-Key` in the HTTP request header.
+Pass the API Key to the field <span class="text-p-color">`Ocp-Apim-Subscription-Key`</span> in the HTTP request header.

 <div class="spacer-2"></div>